DTUWindEnergy/TopFarm2/docs/publications/theses/2025/thesis_5.rst

 **Cite this**

-Laurberg, Emilie Lewis; Vejstrup, Adam, 2025
+Laurberg, Emilie Lewis; Vejstrup, Adam.
+(2025).
+Coupled optimization of visual impact and LCOE of near-shore wind farms: Insights from a Danish case study.

 **Link**